 Being pregnant for 41 weeks is basically a period of nine months and 1 week.
 This is mainly because of the extra time the baby remains in the womb.
 The belly will be much heavier with increased discomfort.
-It may be quite difficult to move around, however, doctors suggest to increase movement in order to induce natural labour.
-Make sure you use proper postures to sit, sleep, and use support while getting up and sitting down as the belly is quite heavy.
+It may be quite difficult to move around.
+However, doctors suggest increasing movement in order to induce natural labour.
+Make sure you use proper postures to sit, sleep, and use support while getting up and sitting down, as the belly is quite heavy.

 41 Weeks Ultrasound

-An ultrasound check-up is recommended by the doctors just to ensure the normalcy of the baby and the position.
-This ultrasound helps the doctor decide on whether to induce labour or not.
+An ultrasound check-up is recommended by the doctors just to ensure everything is normal.
+This ultrasound helps the doctor decide whether to induce labour or not.

 What to Eat

 41st-week pregnancy foods should include nutrients that are vital for brain development, apart from other essential nutrients.
-The intake of this nutrient-rich foods should continue at a constant rate, until the day of delivery.
+The intake of these nutrient-rich foods should continue at a constant rate until the day of delivery.
 Do not reduce your intake of these foods in order to lose weight.
-Stick to the nutrient-rich pregnancy diet.
+Stick to a nutrient-rich pregnancy diet.
 It is also important to consume lots of fluids.

 Tips & Care